fireship-io/fireship.io/content/lessons/advanced-flutter-firebase/index.md

 ### From a Firestore Document

-It is also possible to setup your constructor specifically for a Firestore `DocumentSnapshot`.
+It is also possible to set up your constructor specifically for a Firestore `DocumentSnapshot`.
 This makes your code more specialized for Firebase, but has the added benefit of giving you the document ID on collection queries.

 ```dart
 class Weapon {